 Is Operant Conditioning Behaviorism?

 Behaviorism is an approach to psychology; think of operant conditioning as a theory under the umbrella of behaviorism.
 B.F.
 Skinner is considered one of the most important Behaviorists in the history of psychology.
-Theories like operant conditioning and classical conditioning have helped shape how people approach behavior for decades.
+For decades, theories like operant conditioning and classical conditioning have helped shape how people approach behavior.

 Differences Between Operant Conditioning vs. Classical Conditioning